Binary Numbers and Decimal-Binary Conversion

 Decimal to Binary

-2and record the remainder. - Repeat the division with the quotient until it reaches
+2and record the remainder. - Repeat with the quotient until it reaches

 13 ÷ 2 = 6 remainder 1